KevinG396/binglin.j/_pages/about.md

 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
 ---

 I'm Binglin (Kevin) Ji, a recent master's student in Electrical Engineering and Computer Engineering from [Washington University in St. Louis](https://washu.edu).
 I work on probabilistic AI, particularly principled and efficient probabilistic inference methods in high-dimensional space.
 I was advised by [Roger Chamberlain](https://www.ccrc.wustl.edu/~roger/) on AI inference and collaborated with [Yevgeniy Vorobeychik](https://engineering.washu.edu/faculty/Yevgeniy-Vorobeychik.html) on generative AI and sampling.
 Before coming to WashU, I worked at National Laboratory of Pattern Recognition, [Institute of Automation, Chinese Academy of Sciences](http://english.ia.cas.cn) and [Lenovo Research](https://research.lenovo.com/webapp/view_English/index.html).